dongsam/cv/index.md

 `2014` __Sales forecast system through big data analysis__ [[youtube]](https://www.youtube.com/watch?v=zOX6YVExTfg) <a href="https://www.slideshare.net/dongsamb/ss-63232399"><i class="fa fa-link"></i></a>

-Forecasts future sales volume by analyzing 10-year sales data on POS, online, and phone order share in the food service industry and external variables such as weather, news, weblog, and marketing information
+Forecasts future sales volume by analyzing 10-year sales data on POS, online, and phone order share in the foodservice industry and external variables such as weather, news, weblog, and marketing information

-Data ETL using Python, Pandas and Machine Learning with Weka, Jython
+Data ETL using Python, Pandas, and Machine Learning with Weka, Jython

 `2013` __System Trading by New Opinion Mining__ [[youtube]](https://youtu.be/1RQs_1gU19w) <a href="https://www.slideshare.net/dongsamb/ss-86697469"><i class="fa fa-link"></i></a>

 Signal generation through real-time news crawling and positive, negative opinion mining

-Proeject Manager, Python, XingAPI(Etrade)
+Project Manager, Python, XingAPI(Etrade)

 `2012` __Secure payment system based on QRcode scan__ [[youtube]](https://youtu.be/_MoKVDGuGe8) <a href="https://www.slideshare.net/dongsamb/qr-63241153"><i class="fa fa-link"></i></a>

 Make payment by QRcode scan with sales information, By encrypting the user authentication and credit information required for payment and storing it on a personal smartphone rather than on a server

-Proeject Manager, Payment, Verification Server QRcode Manage Server, POS, Web/App Client
+Project Manager, Payment, Verification Server QRcode Manage Server, POS, Web/App Client

 ## Activities